zzerexx/scripts/aimblox gui.md

 # Aimblox Gui

 ## Features
-### Silent Aim
+### Aimbot
-### SILENT AIM IS PATCHED
-Enabled - Enables/Disables Silent Aim
+Enabled - Enables/Disables Aimbot
 Target Type - The targeting method
-Target Part - The part that silent aim will hit
+Target Part - The part that aimbot will aim at
 Visible Check - Checks for player visibility
-Hit Chance - How often silent aim will hit players
+Require ADS - Determines whether it requires ADS to use aimbot
 Fov - The radius of the fov circle
 Fov Sides - The number of sides the fov circle has
-Use Fov Circle - Limits the silent aim to only hit in the fov circle
+Use Fov Circle - Limits aimbot to only aim in the fov circle
 Dynamic Fov - Changes the fov size based on your camera's field of view
 Fov Visible - The fov circle visibility
 Fov Transparency - The fov circle transparency
 Fov Color - The fov circle color
 Rainbow Fov - Makes the fov circle cycle through colors
-Whitelist Players - Silent aim will ignore players that are in this list
+Whitelist Players - Aimbot will ignore players that are in this list

 ### ESP
 Boxes - Displays a box around the player